geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Then Ariel from the croud young Henry led,

-" The war recalls me from these realms," he said;
+The war recalls me from these realms,he said;

-" For rash Marino, either chief o'erthrown,
+For rash Marino, either chief o'erthrown,

-" May quit these kingdoms and assail mine own.
+May quit these kingdoms and assail mine own.

-" But here thy guide, this faithful magnet, view,
+But here thy guide, this faithful magnet, view,

-" Still to the north thy steady course pursue,
+Still to the north thy steady course pursue,

-" And soon shalt thou the rocky frontier gain,
+And soon shalt thou the rocky frontier gain,

-" Where Oros guards the passage to the main.
+Where Oros guards the passage to the main.

-" This wand in slumber shall his senses steep,
+This wand in slumber shall his senses steep,

-" And shield thee from the monsters of the deep.
+And shield thee from the monsters of the deep.

 book in.
 THE ESCAPE.
 109

-" But then no more the Gnome's dark semblance wear,
+But then no more the Gnome's dark semblance wear,

-" 'Tis here thy safety, but thy danger there.
+'Tis here thy safety, but thy danger there.
 '2 -10

-" Last, take this casket; dark its surface seems,
+Last, take this casket; dark its surface seems,

-" Yet it, condens'd, contains ethereal beams;
+Yet it, condens'd, contains ethereal beams;

-" This slender spring unlocks the hidden rays,
+This slender spring unlocks the hidden rays,

-" Pure and exhaustless as the solar blaze:
+Pure and exhaustless as the solar blaze:

-" This lights thy progress: swift thy course pursue,
+This lights thy progress: swift thy course pursue,

-" Maria's welfare is my care — adieu."
+Maria's welfare is my care — adieu."

 So swift the monarch vanish'd from his sight,
 That Henry's eye could scarcely mark his flight.